DanChitwood/grapevine_shoots/README.md

 Please use the folders marked as REVISED for the most up-to-date code and data corresponding with the current manuscript version.

-The original scans of garpevine leaves used to produce this data can be found on Dryad: *Data from: Latent developmental and evolutionary shapes embedded within the grapevine leaf* using the following doi: [https://doi.org/10.5061/dryad.zkh189377](https://doi.org/10.5061/dryad.zkh189377)
+The original scans of grapevine leaves used to produce this data can be found on Dryad: *Data from: Latent developmental and evolutionary shapes embedded within the grapevine leaf* using the following doi: [https://doi.org/10.5061/dryad.zkh189377](https://doi.org/10.5061/dryad.zkh189377)

 ### Figure legends